Requirements for Claiming the Tax Credit for Childcare Expenses

 - receiving benefits under the Québec parental insurance plan (QPIP) or benefits related to a birth or adoption under the Employment Insurance plan

-- You or your spouse on December 31 paid the expenses for the care of an eligible child to an individual, a daycare centre, a holiday and recreation centre, a camp or a boarding school, and the child was living with you (or with your spouse on December 31) at the time the expenses were incurred.
+- You or your spouse on December 31 paid the expenses for the year and the child was living with you (or with your spouse) at the time the expenses were incurred.

 Eligible child